st191245/HBV_Project_final/HBV/README.md

 #### main.py file Overview: Executing HBV Modeling
 The main.py file accesses the `HBV_Core` package to execute the HBV hydrological modeling process.It has 3 functions.

 1.`hbv_calculation()`-  This function is responsible for executing the entire runoff modeling process using the HBV hydrological model.
 It begins by initializing a `SoilMoisture` object with the provided CSV file, which contains the necessary hydrometeorological data.
-The function then sequentially processes the data by loading it, removing missing values, calculating snowmelt, estimating evapotranspiration (ET) and soil moisture, and computing the discharge volume.
+The function then sequentially processes the data by loading it, removing missing values, calculating snowmelt, simulating the necessary parameters and estimating runoff, and computing the discharge volume.
 The processed data is stored in the data_hbv attribute of the runoff object.
-If plotting is enabled, it generates visualizations to compare simulated and observed values and Precipitation and SoilMoisture values.
+If plotting is enabled, it generates visualizations to compare simulated and observed values as first plot, Precipitation and SoilMoisture values as second plot.
 Throughout the process, logging is used to track execution steps and handle any unexpected errors.
 Finally, the processed dataset is returned for further analysis.

 2.`statistics(processed_data)`-This function looks at runoff data and calculates the average and standard deviation for key variables like precipitation, simulated discharge, and observed discharge.
 This helps to see how the model's results compare to actual data, making it easier to understand and improve the model.